Research

 • At Arizona State (2014-20), I worked under Dr. Chitta Baral in the Cognition and Intelligence Lab throughout my BS and MS, where I collaborated with organizations like the Mayo Clinic

-• At the University of Illinois (2020-24) as a medical student, I am currently working under Dr. Yoga Varatharajah on semantic processing of EEG-related medical notes.
+• At the University of Illinois (2020-24) as a medical student, I worked under Dr. Yoga Varatharajah on semantic processing of EEG-related medical notes.

-๐ŸŒต In addition to papers, I publish Clinical AI software at cactiML.com.
-My overall goals are to:
+๐ŸŒต In addition to papers, I build Clinical AI software.
+My goals are to

-• Makes information deep within medical records more accessible: semantically filter, search, and extract clinical information from medical data like Electronic Medical Records
+• Make information deep within medical records more accessible: semantically filter, search, and extract clinical information from medical data like Electronic Medical Records

 • Is generalizable: can be applied across a range of clinical tasks without significant task-specific training